 - Tip opening: 0.071"

-The famed French reed makers also produce well-regarded clarinet and saxophone mouthpieces.
+The famed French reed makers Vandoren also produce well-regarded clarinet and saxophone mouthpieces.

 This ebonite mouthpiece is designed specifically for jazz and commercial styles, with Vandoren’s Java or V16 reeds in mind: it aims to combine the bite and edge of a metal mouthpiece with the comfortable feel of hard rubber.

-With an unusual tip opening measurement system, these range from T45 to T97 on tenor, and A35 to A75 on alto.
+It has an unusual tip opening measurement system, ranging from A35 to A75 on alto.

 - Tip Opening - 235 (1/100mm)